william-h-oliver/astrolink/README.md

 ![The density field of the example data set as estimated by AstroLink.](./images/readme/Estimated_Density_Field_Example.png)

-### Visualising the Clustering Structure of the Input Data
+### Visualising the clustering structure of the input data
 Regardless of the dimensionality of the input data, the clustering structure within it can always be visualised via the 2-dimensional AstroLink ordered-density plot.

 ```